 Clearly, the above three responsibilities are completely unrelated — each of them represents different “reason to change”.
 Therefore,

-Context violates SRP.
-In fact, we saw just three methods, but
+In fact, we saw just three responsibilities, but full

 The aforementioned responsibilities of